adrianSACHA/personal-homepage/README.md

 N/A

 ## Description
-Building site according to a project in Figma
+Building site according to a project in Figma.

 To do:
 - theme switcher for dark mode
 - ~~getting repos~~
-- loading circle
+- ~~loading circle~~

 ## Technologies used in project
 - `HTML`